somupl/knn-mnist/README.md

 - Try different amounts for "k" and see how that affects accuracy (hyperparameter)
 - Each image is 28x28 matrix
 - Convert this to a vector and use Euclidean distance (L2) to find its nearest neighbor
+- What is your accuracy for the test dataset?

 ### Website